“what is life, but a grand adventure”

 We loved our east and south coast journey, but I was desperate for mountains at this point so we made an unplanned detour to Aspiring National Park and Wanaka the next day.
 Our first hike is arguably the most well traveled, a fairly easy 4 hour return to Rob Roy Glacier.
 This hike comes complete with bright blue glacial streams, swing bridges (a New Zealand classic), 600 ft waterfalls, snowfields, and of course the Rob Roy Glacier.
 Don’t let the snow and ice fool you, it can be VERY hot here.
 We enjoyed a much needed dip in Lake Wanaka upon our return.

 Up early and on to Roy’s Peak, a bun burning 16km round trip hike.
-I would describe this as the WORST hike with the BEST summit views.
+I would describe this as the worst hike with the best summit views.
 Imagine walking a wide gravel path up a treeless mountain in hot summer temperatures with not a single cloud in the sky…not my favorite.
-Every miserable step was so worth the reward with spectacular views of Lake Wanaka and the Southern Alps.
+Every step was worth the reward with spectacular views of Lake Wanaka and the Southern Alps.
 The joy of reaching the top!

 We tore down the mountain in our running shoes to make it to our scenic flight over Aoraki Mount Cook, its many glaciers, and the West Coast Glaciers, Fox and Franz Joseph.
 The terminus of Fox and Franz can be seen from the west coast.
 The four glaciers around Aoraki Mount Cook, the Tasman, Mueller, Murchenson, and Hooker Glaciers terminate in lakes within Aoraki Mount Cook National Park in the Mackenzie Basin.
 In 1980, a glacier inventory of NZ revealed that there were 3,155 glaciers with an area of at least one hectare (2.5 acres).
 This coverage is significantly less today due to climate change, with highly noticeable retreat each year.